lambdaclass/concrete/ROADMAP.md

 generates semantic and claim coverage, while R-0447 classifies where the supporting artifacts belong—the two schemas join by stable IDs and neither copies the other's facts.

+An `owning_gate` in a claim record is one of R-0447's stable gate IDs, not a workflow filename or extracted shell fragment.
+Claim validation consumes the registered verdict and liveness record for that ID.
+This keeps the claims gate from blessing an assertion because a permanently failing command extractor was mistaken for a compiler/test failure.

 Gate: the generated matrix fails on a newly added constructor with no declared story, in each of the AST, Core, resolve, and project inventories; the claim gate